darisusu/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# FitBook User Guide

+Hi Trainers!<br>
-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+**FitBook** is a **desktop app for managing trainees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+With a few simple commands, you can utilise **FitBook's** in-built functions to manage all your trainees right at your fingertips!
+Be it from your client's body statistics to session and payment timings, **FitBook** has it all!

 <!-- * Table of Contents -->
 <page-nav-print />